 A kid wants to be an interpreter first and then a foreign correspondent.
 She realizes she doesn’t like to be in the spotlight and graduates from university with a degree in translation.
 This seems reasonably straightforward.

 But a translator, they say, must bring along curiosity.
 Not just curiosity, actually, but a thirst for knowledge of almost any kind.
 If you’re in for a little journey take my professional development as an example:

 But there’s no future in the arts.
 Now, let’s leave aside whether languages are much more promising, but still, I made a decision.
 Since then, my thirst for knowledge is quenched naturally and stimulated anew by my day-to-day work.

-Along with professional experience comes respect for the material and at the same time you realize what really drives you, you discover the subjects that never bore you.
+Along with professional experience comes respect for the material and at the same time you realise what really drives you, you discover the subjects that never bore you.
 Never ever.
-When while researching terminology, idiomatic style and background information I realised I had to remind myself that my job is not to study, but to translate, I knew I was heading in the right direction.
+When while researching terminology, idiomatic style and background information I noticed that I had to remind myself that my job is not to study, but to translate, I knew I was heading in the right direction.